Explore the idea of selling your house to pay for assisted living. Seniorly can help you understand the pros and cons of this method of payment.

 You can find various calculators to help you determine the cost of assisted living in your area.
 Genworth Financial offers a Cost of Care Calculator that considers the cost of living increases and other factors.

 Putting your house on the market before relocating to a senior living community provides you with the funds upfront.
-This can be a boon if you need the money not only for your monthly contract but for moving expenses and other costs.
+This can be a boon if you need the money not only for your monthly contract with senior care but for moving expenses past utility bills and other costs.

-There are some downsides to selling before you move.
+There are some downsides to selling a home before you move.
 Having to show your house while you're living in it is inconvenient.
 Potential buyers may want to stop and see the house at inconvenient times.
-Seniors have to keep their house neat and "show ready" all the time, and houses that are still occupied don't show as well as empty, staged homes.
+Seniors have to keep their houses neat and "show ready" all the time, and houses that are still occupied don't show as well as empty, staged homes.

-Seniors have several options for paying for assisted living in addition to selling their home.
+Seniors have several options for paying for assisted living in addition to selling their own homes to pay for senior living.
+Remember, real estate agents can always assist you in the process of finding ways to pay for senior living.
 The most common are outlined below.
 Each has limitations or considerations you need to discuss with your loved ones and a financial planner.

 Savings or Investments